joneslloyd/joneslloyd.github.io/_posts/2020-01-23-a-new-problem.md

 # A new problem!

-In looking for a real-world challenge to solve as part of my machine learning-learning, I spoke [a friend in Norway](https://loop.frontiersin.org/people/505062/overview) who does a lot of acadmic and post-doctoral work with salmon.
+In looking for a real-world challenge to solve as part of my machine learning-learning, I spoke to [a friend in Norway](https://loop.frontiersin.org/people/505062/overview) who does a lot of acadmic and post-doctoral work with salmon.
 I don't pretend to understand most of it, but one particular task that she undertakes sounded like a good candidate for a ML project:

 Farmed salmon get lice.
 This is a bad thing.
 Another type of fish ('cleaner fish') eat these lice, so are introduced into the salmon's underwater cages to keep the lice at bay.